Grand Mosque courtyard Glimpses of the World

 Etihad Towers in Abu Dhabi

-You will be shown „the biggest tourist settlement“, which is yet to be built and where they will point towards the future museum „that will be erected to resemble the Louvre“.
+We were shown „the biggest tourist settlement“, which was yet to be built and where they pointed towards the future museum „that will be erected to resemble the Louvre“.

 “Thank you so much, maybe next time.”